jwrussell26/Police-Violence/README.md

 # Police-Violence
-Using visualizations to see how police violence is distributed amongst groups.
+Exploring how police violence is distributed amongst groups.